 If you’re not already familiar with the terminology associated with ballistic security, it can seem a bit confusing.
 So what does “bulletproof” actually mean?
 It’s the layman’s term for bullet-resistant materials—materials designed to resist the penetration of bullets while allowing for the visibility and ease of communication necessary for everyday human interaction.

 Jim points out, “People really have no idea about the weight, and how significant it is.”
 Hearing that bulletproof glass is actually plastic (usually acrylic, polycarbonate, or a laminated combination of these and glass), folks tend to imagine something light, like a salad-bar sneeze guard.
 True ballistic glass is a dense high-quality thermoplastic at least eight times thicker than window glass; it starts at around 8 pounds per square foot–meaning that a smallish window will weigh more than 30 pounds by itself.
 Higher level ballistic glass–capable of stopping several shots from an assault rifle–can be more than 25 pounds per square foot.
-That can quickly become a very real structural concern, and is especially troublesome to companies that specializes in bullet-proof conversion for vehicles.
+That can quickly become a very real structural concern and is especially troublesome to companies that specialize in bulletproof conversion for vehicles.

-Despite the occasional frustrations, Jim still finds that “it’s a good conversation starter at parties; you tell people you do bullet resistant glass work, and they clearly have all sorts of questions and ideas.”
+Despite the occasional frustrations, Jim still finds that “it’s a good conversation starter at parties; you tell people you do bullet-resistant glass work, and they clearly have all sorts of questions and ideas.”